etcd-io/etcd/Documentation/learning/api.md

 etcd maintains a 64-bit cluster-wide counter, the store revision, that is incremented each time the key space is modified.
 The revision serves as a global logical clock, sequentially ordering all updates to the store.
 The change represented by a new revisions is incremental; the data associated with a revision is the data that changed the store.
 Internally, a new revision means writing the changes to the backend's B+tree, keyed by the incremented revision.

-Revisions become more valuable when taking considering etcd3's [multi-version concurrency control][mvcc] backend.
+Revisions become more valuable when considering etcd3's [multi-version concurrency control][mvcc] backend.
 The MVCC model means that the key-value store can be viewed from past revisions since historical key revisions are retained.
 The retention policy for this history can be configured by cluster administrators for fine-grained storage management; usually etcd3 discards old revisions of keys on a timer.
 A typical etcd3 cluster retains superseded key data for hours.
 This also buys reliable handling for long client disconnection, not just transient network disruptions: watchers simply resume from the last observed historical revision.
 Similarly, to read from the store at a particular point-in-time, read requests can be tagged with a revision to return keys from a view of the key space at the point in time that revision was committed.

 #### Key ranges